nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

    **LED 2** turns on to indicate that the device is connected with the Bluetooth Central.

    .. note::
-      Some Android devices might disconnect right after the Fast Pair procedure is finished.
+      Some Android devices might disconnect right after the Fast Pair procedure has completed.
       Go to :guilabel:`Settings` > :guilabel:`Bluetooth` and tap on the bonded Fast Pair Provider to reconnect.

    The connected Fast Pair Provider can now be used to control audio volume of the Bluetooth Central.